chalk-it-up/slate/source/includes/booking/1_update.md

 ## Update Event Booking
-This endpoint can be used to update an event booking comments.
+This endpoint can be used to move a booking to a new date or to update an event booking comments.

 ```shell